Supportiii/URL-Shortener-Bot/README.md

 The file bot.py is the script of the Telegram Bot.

-Available in English and Italian languages at the following link httpst.meaccorcialinkbot or searching for @AccorciaLinkBot. [v1.0]
+Available in English and Italian languages at the following link https://t.me/accorcialinkbot or searching for @AccorciaLinkBot. [v1.0]